Culture-to-Culture Image Translation and User Evaluation: Background

-\end{itemize} The image-to-image translation problem is the problem of learning a mapping $G:S \to T$ such that the distribution of images from $G(S)$ is indistinguishable from the distribution $T$.
-Otherwise said, the objective is to modify images belonging to $S$ to make them ``similar" to those belonging to $T$.
+The image-to-image translation problem is the problem of learning a mapping $G:S \to T$ such that the distribution of images from $G(S)$ is indistinguishable from the distribution $T$.
+Otherwise said, the objective is to modify images belonging to $S$ to make them ``similar" to those belonging to $T$ (in our case, by altering objects' color, material, pattern, and form).

-Image-to-image translation \cite{Kaji2019} may benefit from GAN-based approaches.
-GANs are not the only feasible approach to this problem \cite{pang2021imagetoimage}: however, we do not aim to find the most performing solution for image culturization.
+Image-to-image translation \citep{Kaji2019} may benefit from GAN-based approaches.
+GANs are not the only feasible approach to this problem \citep{pang2021imagetoimage}: however, we do not aim to find the most performing solution for image culturization.
 Instead, our objective is to find a feasible solution that meets all constraints, to be later tested with human participants to confirm the relevance of this new concept.
 According to this rationale, and considering that GAN-based methods are the vast majority of solutions, we will limit our analysis to GANs.

-\subsection{Generative Adversarial Networks}
+\subsubsection{Generative Adversarial Networks}

-GANs have been successful in several image-to-image translation domains, ranging from the creation of purely synthetic images (e.g., faces of people that do not exist in the real world \cite{Goodfellow2014, radford2015unsupervised}) to the modification of selected features in a pre-existing image (e.g., the age or facial attributes of a person \cite{Zhao2020, Huang2021, Tan2021}).
-Other GANs applications include adding semantic labels to photos \cite{Cordts2016}, producing photorealistic images from sketched drawings \cite{Eitz2012, Yu2021}, translating photographs into paintings \cite{Jun-Yan2017}, or filling missing regions of images \cite{Haofeng2019}.
+GANs have been successful in several image-to-image translation domains, ranging from the creation of purely synthetic images (e.g., faces of people that do not exist in the real world \citep{Goodfellow2014, radford2015unsupervised}) to the modification of selected features in a pre-existing image (e.g., the age or facial attributes of a person \citep{ Huang2021} or style-transfer (e.g., photorealistic images from sketched drawings \citep{Eitz2012} or paintings from photographs \citep{Jun-Yan2017}).
+Other GANs applications include adding semantic labels to photos \citep{Cordts2016} or filling missing regions of images \citep{Haofeng2019}.

-GANs have two components \cite{Goodfellow2014}: a generator and a discriminator.
+GANs have two components \citep{Goodfellow2014}: a generator and a discriminator.
 Both the generator and the discriminator must be trained using a large set of data $x$ describing a probability distribution $p_{data}$: the generator is trained to generate samples with probability distribution $p_g = p_{data}$; the discriminator is trained to distinguish the real data from the generated ones.
 The idea is to create a competition between two networks.